tai chi

 Tai Chi exercises the mind as well as the body.
 It connects them.

-Tai Chi emphasizes technique rather than strength and so can be practised by people of all ages and physical abilities.
+Tai Chi relies on technique rather than strength and so can be practised by people of all ages and physical abilities.

-Regular Tai chi is often useful for arthritis or recovering from injury, reducing symptoms of stress, relieving pain, improving balance, coordination, sleep, flexibility, agility, strength and fitness bringing increased feelings of well-being.
+It is often useful for arthritis or recovering from injury, reducing symptoms of stress, relieving pain and improving balance, coordination, sleep, flexibility, agility, strength and fitness.

 The movements, posture and serenity can be imported into everyday life.